DefectDojo/django-DefectDojo/docs/content/en/about_defectdojo/about_docs.md

 ### How does DefectDojo work?

-1. [Getting started] covers how to install and configure DefectDojo.
+1. [Installation](../../open_source/installation/) covers how to install and configure DefectDojo.
-2. [Usage](./os_getting_started) covers how to use DefectDojo to manage vulnerabilities.
+2. [New User Checklist](../new_user_checklist) covers how to use DefectDojo to manage vulnerabilities.
-3. We support a large amount of [integrations](./integrations) to help fit DefectDojo in your DevSecOps program.
+3. We support a large amount of [integrations](../../connecting_your_tools/parsers/) to help fit DefectDojo in your DevSecOps program.

 ### Where to find DefectDojo?